kubickipi314/MoleLawn/README.md

 Mole is digging tunnels buring the the ground around.
 It must eat worms not to die from `Hunger` as well as keeping access to the air so as not to `Suffocate`.

-The `Lawn Owner` tries to kill our mole in many ways.
+The `Lawn Owner` tries to kill the mole in many ways.
 For a now the main target is to survive satisfactorily long.

-We can also collest `Moss` to make nest in the tunnel which will not be buried with dirt.
+We can also collesc `Moss` to make nest in the tunnel which will not be buried with dirt.

 ### Running
 Cloned repository requires gradlew.
 We simply build with `./gradlew build` and run with `./gradlew run`.
-Those commands are also in `build.sh` and `run.sh`